 Tells which crypto has more potential to gain in price

 For instance, you might be tempted to look at a coin with a price of $0.10 or $0.05 and think it is highly likely that its price will triple or rise by say 10 times.
-That COULD be a huge mistake if that fact is not supported by the numbers of the circulating supply.
-Coins with lesser circulating supply at current times have a higher likelihood of price rise than those with a higher circulating supply.
+That COULD be a huge mistake if it is not supported by an adequate circulating supply.
+Coins with a lesser circulating supply at current times have a higher likelihood of a price rise than those with a higher circulating supply.

 For instance, Litecoin currently has a price of $87 and a circulating supply of 57 million while Ripple XRP has a price of $0.45 and a circulating supply of $39 billion.
 Looking at the prices, someone might poorly estimate that the price of XRP has more potential to double or triple or increase several times than that of Litecoin because Litecoin has a much higher price than XRP.
 In fact, someone might wrongly assume that since XRP is as cheaper, it is likely to rise in future more than Litecoin.
 These are common mistake made by many people investing in cryptocurrencies.

 However, comparing the two, Litecoin, given its low supply, has a much more likelihood to increase price several times than XRP.
 Litecoin price will need to rise several times in order to reach the same market cap as Ripple's.
 Therefore, the market cap might tell a much more better story in regard to price and growth potential than price of a single cryptocurrency.